Unlike most cataracts, which occur with aging, congenital cataracts are present at birth.

 Symptoms may include:

-- An infant does not seem to be visually aware of the world around him or her (if cataracts are in both eyes)
+- An infant does not seem to be visually aware of the world around them (if cataracts are in both eyes)

 - Gray or white cloudiness of the pupil (which is normally black)